Free magazine archives. History free magazines archive. Also war history, archaeology, Education mags. Free Online Magazine and Books Library

 New York

 McClure’s magazine (1893-1929) is credited with having started the tradition of muckraking journalism (investigative, watchdog or reform journalism), and helped shape the moral compass of the day.
 The magazine featured both political and literary content, publishing serialized novels-in-progress, a chapter at a time.
 In this way, McClure’s published such writers as Willa Cather, Arthur Conan Doyle, Herminie T. Kavanagh, Rudyard Kipling, Jack London, Lincoln Steffens, Robert Louis Stevenson, and Mark Twain.
 Examples of its work include Ida Tarbell’s series in 1902 exposing the monopoly abuses of John D. Rockefeller’s Standard Oil Company, and Ray Stannard Baker’s earlier look at the United States Steel Corporation, which focused the public eye on the conduct of corporations. – Wikipedia.
 Old magazines from 1900s.
-Free back issues of magazines.

-The Nation – Free Magazine Archives
+The Nation

 Magazine Website